tpareli/mpv-stereo-downmix/README.md

 ### Adjusting channel coefficients
-If you want to adjust the current parameters you can change the values in the downmix_presets table in auto-downmix.lua.
+If the default values in the script is not to your liking and you wish to adjust the current coefficients you can change the values in the downmix_presets table in auto-stereo-downmix.lua.

-So if you want more dialogue in your stereo mix you can adjust the Front Center (FC) coefficient.
+Should you want more dialogue in your stereo mix you can adjust the Front Center (FC) coefficient.

 Example using 5.1 downmix: